 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating units and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amount of goodwill at 31 December 2019 was RMB34,467,000 (2018: RMB72,123,000).
-More details are given in note 20 below.
+The carrying amount of goodwill at 31 December 2020 was nil (2019: RMB34,467,000).
+More details are given in note 17 below.